demisto/content/Packs/MicrosoftExchangeOnPremise/Integrations/EWSv2/README.md

 - Process Email - EWS

 ## Use Cases
-- The EWS integration can be used for the following use cases.
+The EWS integration can be used for the following use cases:
 - Monitor a specific email account and create incidents from incoming emails to the defined folder.
 Follow the instructions in the Fetched Incidents Data section.
 - Search for an email message across mailboxes and folders.